jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 nog (nice opaque generator) minters behind an Apache HTTP server.
 Minting and binding require HTTP Basic authentication over SSL.
 The base `test server`_ URL for operating the API is https://n2t-stg.n2t.net, abbreviated as $b below.
-You'll need an N2T user name (known as a *populator*, ``sam`` below) and a password (``xyzzy``, not a real password).
+You would need an N2T user name (known as a *populator*, ``sam`` below) and a password (``xyzzy``, not a real password).
+(Due to current resource constraints, we can only add new N2T users in exchange for benefit to the ARKsInTheOpen.org effort, for example, contributions of staff time for technical or promotional work;
+`please let us know`_ if you are interested.)

 The following shell definitions are used to shorten examples in this document. ::